docker/docs/docker-for-mac/apple-m1.md

 - The Linux Kernel may occasionally crash.
 Docker now detects this problem and pops up an error dialog offering the user the ability to quickly restart Linux.

-   We are still gathering data and testing alternate kernel versions and hope to make improvements in a future release.
+   We are still gathering data and testing alternate kernel versions.

 ### Fixes since Docker Desktop preview 3.1.0